-Our neighbor’s ornamental cherry (no supplemental water) is shown in the first slideshow.
+Our neighbor’s ornamental cherry (no supplemental water) is shown in the first gallery.
 Time will tell if the branches were killed, or only the leaves.
 Our fruit cherry was not as badly affected, as we water it.
 But it has been suffering terribly from bacterial canker, and now looks much worse (I can’t bear to show a photo 😞 ).

-The first slider also shows an ornamental conifer that had the majority of its foliage killed.
+The first gallery also shows an ornamental conifer that had the majority of its foliage killed.
 It will be interesting to see how that tree looks in the next months and years.
 The real tragedy in our yard is the rhododendrons we planted several years ago.
 This spring was the first time they were really growing well, and we were excited to see it.
 Then they got blasted.
 They’ll survive I expect, but this will knock them back.

 The damage I’ve seen thus far in Vancouver is less severe and widespread than I expected.
 Mainly, it is short-term, acute damage, primarily leaf and twig scorch.